cwcyau/hdruk-phd-handbook/course_docs/programme/progression.md

 ### Decisions

 At the conclusion of the review, the panel shall make one of three following decisions:
-1. Proceed to Year 2.
-The panel considers there to be no major issues with the proposal and no (or very minor) corrections are required.
+1.	**Proceed to Year 2.** The panel considers there to be no major issues with the proposal and no (or very minor) corrections are required.
-2. Minor revisions.
-The panel determines that the proposal is sound but some minor revisions are required to clarify or improve the proposal.
+2.	**Minor revisions.** The panel determines that the proposal is sound but some minor revisions are required to clarify or improve the proposal.
-3. Major revisions.
-The panel considers that there are significant flaws in the research proposal and a major revision or alternative proposal is required.
+3.	**Major revisions.** The panel considers that there are significant flaws in the research proposal and a major revision or alternative proposal is required.

 If revisions are required, the candidate will be provided with advice and guidance as to the additional steps required.

-It is considered unlikely that major revisions would be required if the candidates routinely consult with their University Lead or the Programme Directors during the project proposal development.
+It is considered *unlikely* that major revisions would be required if the candidates routinely consult with their University Lead or the Programme Directors during the project proposal development.

 ### Public-Patient Review

 HDRUK is heavily invested in ensuring the public is consulted about the research that it undertakes.
 You will present your proposals to a specially convened public-patient advisory group and respond to feedback as part of your proposal development.

+## Additional Guidance

 ### Scientific Remit